 Crocus are planted in the fall because they need a 12 to 15 week period of cold weather (35⁰F to 45⁰F) to stimulate them to grow and bloom.
 In general, in the northern parts of the US, the corms are planted in September and October, while in the southern parts of the US, they are planted in October and November.
 The best indicator of when to plant your corms is 6 to 8 weeks before a hard frost when your soil cools off to less than 60⁰F.

 In my zone 6 NJ garden, I always wait until November to plant my spring flowering bulbs.
-Our fall is now so warm, that the soil doesn’t cool down until then.
+Due to climate change, our fall is now so warm, that the soil doesn’t cool down until then.
 If I plant my spring flowering bulbs in September or October while the soil is still warm, they immediately start growing, instead of remaining dormant until spring.

 In warmer parts of the south such as northern Florida, the weather and the soil never gets cool enough to provide the corms with the needed 12 to 15 weeks of cold weather.
 In that case, gardeners chill their corms in their refrigerators for 12 to 15 weeks before planting them in late December to early January when the outdoor temperatures are still cool and before the heat of spring and summer.